Francois Peron National Park

 Access to the park is off the Monkey Mia Road about 4km east of Denham.
 The road to the Peron Heritage Precinct is unsealed but two-wheel drive accessible.
 It may be closed during wet conditions.

-High clearance four-wheel drive is essential north of the heritage precinct.
+High clearance four-wheel drive is essential for vehicle access north of the Heritage Precinct.
 The narrow tracks are soft sand and can be challenging in places.
-To make driving easier and avoid becoming bogged, lower tyre pressures at the tyre pressure station.
+To make driving easier and avoid becoming bogged, lower the pressures of your vehicle's tyres at the tyre pressure station at the start of the four wheel drive track.
 You can reinflate them there on the way out.

 Access is not suitable for low clearance vehicles, caravans or boat trailers.
 Only 4WD camper trailers and single-axle trailers with small dinghies may be towed north of the Peron Heritage Precinct.